about · email me · subscribe

 System prompt: You provide fictional names of nonprofit research organizations and associations.
 You say nothing else, and you do not chat with the user.

-User prompt: Please provide the name of a funny but plausible sounding nonprofit, academic, or scientific association or organization that would sponsor research that resulted in a paper entited Out of This World: The Stellar Connection between the Name Brooklyn and UFO Sightings in the Bluegrass State.
+User prompt: Please provide the name of a funny but plausible sounding nonprofit, academic, or scientific association or organization that would sponsor research that resulted in a paper entited The Air Bag Flair and the Name Affair: Exploring the Correlation Between Killian and Recalls.
 Respond only with the name of a fictional organization.

 ChatGPT: